tiksn/Website/content/project/BleepMe/index.md

 ---
 title: BleepMe
 summary: '[Discontinued] BitTorrent Bleep contact sharing website.
-People can share their contact info and some personal details, other can search by certain criteria and add them as a contact.'
+People can share their contact info and some personal details, others can search by certain criteria and add them as a contact.'
 tags:
 - csharp
 - dotnet